cescoffier/vertx-openshift-it/README.md

 ## Embedded HTTP
 Check the embedded case.
-An embedded HTTP server is started is started and tested.
+An embedded HTTP server is started and tested.

 ## Simple HTTP